-Tencel fabric is one of the popular sustainable materials, which is created using eco-friendly production methods.
+Tencel fabric is one of the popular sustainable materials.
+It is created using eco-friendly production methods.
 This fabric is significant in terms of properties and advantages.
 However, it also has some disadvantages.
-For clothing brands that look for biodegradable materials or sustainable alternatives, Tencel is what they should use for clothing.
+For clothing brands that look for wood-based regenerated cellulosic fibers with certified biodegradability and lower impact on the environment, Tencel is what they should consider as a wise option.

 What Is Tencel Material: Fabric Explained

-Tencel itself is not a fabric but a brand name used for lyocell fabric.
+TENCEL™ is a brand covering specific fibers, which can subsequently be made into fabrics.
+It is also a brand name used for lyocell fabric and modal fibers, which can be processed into different types of fabrics.
 Lyocell is a variant of rayon fabric.
 Tencel lyocell fibers have outstanding properties of durability, absorbency, softness and more.

 Origin of Tencel Fabric

-An Australian company named Lenzing AG developed the Tencel fabric.
+An Austrian company, Lenzing AG, developed and commercialized TENCEL™, which is the premium brand of wood-based cellulosic fibers.
 The company was renowned for its contributions and innovations in the eco-friendly textile industry.
 The fabric is made of the cellulose fibers of the harvested wood of different trees, including spruce, beech, and eucalyptus.

 What Is Tencel Fabric Made Of?